Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Methods

-Analysis of converged ROUCCSD wavefunctions reveals that only 9 computational basis states contribute significantly for both closed-shell and open-shell systems, with open-shell configurations requiring a more complex correlation.
-The circuits employ Ry and controlled-Ry for parameterized gates, with strategic qubit entanglement ensuring spin conservation.
-For example, in open-shell (3e,3o) systems with 2$\alpha$ and 1$\beta$ electrons, the first two qubits must not access $|00\rangle$ (violating $\alpha$-electron conservation) while qubits 3-4 must not access $|10\rangle$ (violating $\beta$-electron conservation), restricting the total accessible space to 3×3=9 states.
-The resulting CHEA(Figure \ref{fig:hea}A) and OHEA(Figure \ref{fig:hea}B) achieve depths of 4 and 6 layers respectively, compared to ROUCCSD's 45-layer requirement.
+With the symmetry constraints enforced and the accessible configuration subspace identified, we construct the CHEA/OHEA circuits in a pragmatic, empirical manner tailored to the present compact active spaces for the proof-of-concept demonstration.
+In addition, we may even select the highest-weight configurations within the symmetry-allowed subspace as the dominant configurations to be captured, via inspecting classical reference in the same active space (such as ROUCCSD), and further reduce the target subspace.
+Then, we iteratively assemble a shallow circuit from a restricted gate set \{$\mathrm{X}, \mathrm{R}_y, \mathrm{CNOT}, \mathrm{CR}_y$\}: at each step, candidate gate additions are evaluated classically on the reduced register to ensure the resulting state maintains particle number conservation and to increase the circuit’s ability to populate the target subspace.

+Owing to the strong particle-number constraints and the small, factorized structure of the $\alpha$- and $\beta$-spin qubit registers in the present (4e,3o)/(3e,3o) cases, this iterative construction remains tractable and yields depth-4 (CHEA, Fig. \ref{fig:hea} A) and depth-6 (OHEA, Fig. \ref{fig:hea} B) circuits that are sufficiently flexible for the subsequent validation and hardware execution, compared to ROUCCSD's 35-layer requirement.
+A quantitative comparison of the logical circuit depths, total numbers of single- and two-qubit gates for ROUCCSD and the HEA circuits is provided in Supplementary Table S2(a).

-This empirical approach represents a compromise necessitated by current NISQ hardware limitations rather than fundamental algorithmic constraints.
-The system-specific design optimized for tryptophan electronic structure patterns requires extensive reanalysis for different chemical environments or larger active spaces.
-As quantum hardware develops to support deeper circuits (hundreds of circuit-depths) with high fidelity, more general approaches like ROUCCSD may become preferable over these tailored solutions \cite{guo2024}.
+This empirical approach represents a compromise necessitated by current NISQ limitations rather than fundamental algorithmic constraints that can be directly transferred for arbitrary systems.
+The system-specific ansatz optimized for tryptophan electronic structure patterns requires extensive reanalysis for different chemical environments or larger active spaces.
+For other systems, the same design workflow may be followed, but the resulting circuit structure will generally change with (a) the active-space size and occupation pattern (hence the number of qubits after symmetry tapering) and (b) the number and connectivity of dominant configurations within the target symmetry sector, which may require additional entangling layers and variational parameters to maintain accuracy.
+As quantum hardware develops to support deeper circuits (hundreds of circuit-depths) with high fidelity, more general approaches like ROUCCSD or highly expressive multi-layer HEAs may become preferable over these tailored solutions \cite{guo2024}.